 Here are a few gems that I found:

 Finally, in the Word Cloud below, you can see the most mentioned words relating to Met Gala.
 Three most mentioned people were Lady Gaga (she was also a co-chair of the event and changed four outfits in 15 minutes!), Harry Styles (also a co-chair) and a Chinese singer Lay Zhang (it was his Met Gala debut).

-If you want to try media monitoring for free, sign up for our 7-day trial!
+If you want to try media monitoring for free, book a call with one of our experts!